What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 7. Insect and Rodent Infestation

-On that note, an unusual increase in insect and rodent activity can be a sign that you have a broken sewer line.
+On that note, an unusual increase in insect and rodent activity can be a sign of a broken sewer line.

 Both rodents and insects can cause health issues and need to be dealt with, along with the sewer line breakage itself.